 How is FIV spread?

-FIV is spread through a deep bite wound from an infected cat to a healthy cat.
-This often occurs with cats in crowded areas, or with intact outdoor male cats, as they tend to be more aggressive.
+FIV is transmitted from an infected cat to a healthy cat through a severe bite wound.
+It is common in crowded environments or with intact outdoor male cats, as they tend to be more aggressive.

 Are FIV cats expensive?

 Not necessarily!
-Although cats with FIV can be susceptible to more illnesses due to their weakened immune systems, some cats do not show signs of disease for years.
-Each case is different, and some felines will require more medical care than others.
+Even though FIV-positive cats are more prone to diseases due to their weaker immune systems, some cats may not display symptoms for years.
+Each situation is unique.
+Although, some cats will require more medical attention than others.

 When should I FeLV/FIV test my cat?